-Are your going to support your favorite team and host a Soccer or FIFA World Cup Party?
+Are your going to support your favorite team and host a World Cup Party?
 For some sports fans, the World Cup is basically an extended celebration — after all, this tournament only happens once every four years.

 Food Illness Causes